 The Missing Engagement

 The Flow map is the core feedback system of our business simulation game FLIGBY.
-The Game is designed to teach Flow-promoting leadership skills where managers learn to understand and track their teams’ mental states, and experience first-hand how their decisions affect productivity and business results.
-As a practical management tool, the Flow map allows leaders to assess the state of employee experience so they can intervene when necessary.
+The Game is designed to teach Flow-promoting leadership skills where managers learn to understand and track their teams’ mental states and experience first-hand how their decisions affect productivity and business results.
+As a practical management tool, the Flow map allows leaders to assess the condition of employee experience to intervene when necessary.

-Consider this statistic, despite the fact that positive business outcomes are strongly related to employee engagement, only 34% of all employees report being actively engaged at work (Gallup, 2018).
-According to the same research, 70% of team engagement is attributed to the quality of leadership.
+Consider this statistic: although positive business outcomes are strongly related to employee engagement, only 34% of all employees report being actively engaged at work (Gallup, 2018).
+According to the same research, 70% of team engagement is attributed to leadership quality.
 Not only productivity but also job satisfaction is closely related to the employees’ levels of engagement in their work.

 The most reliable ways of predicting if employees are engaged are to assess how often they enter the mental state of Flow, the ultimate form of engagement characterized by complete absorption, deep focus, and optimal performance.
-In order to intervene in employee engagement and boost productivity managers increasingly turn to Flow-promoting approaches to leadership.
-They often find that the best place to start is to map out the current state of their teams’ engagement so they can make a well-informed decision on how to enhance performance.
+Managers increasingly turn to Flow-promoting approaches to leadership to intervene in employee engagement and boost productivity.
+They often find that the best place to start is to map out the current state of their teams’ engagement so they can make a well-informed decision on enhancing performance.

 Why Flow is important

-Flow is a mental state of true engagement that leads to optimal performance, and the awareness of its existence within a group or an organization can be very useful in understanding individual and collective motivation.
+Flow is a mental state of authentic engagement that leads to optimal performance.
+The awareness of its existence within a group or an organization can be very useful in understanding individual and collective motivation.
 The greater the Flow in an organization – that is, the greater the number of key employees who frequently experience Flow – the better the unit’s performance.

-Flow is an individual state of mind but it is the Flow-promoting leadership strategies that enable greater numbers of employees to experience it on the job.
-People managers who are trained in recognizing conditions that promote Flow-through business simulation games like FLIGBY are better equipped to help their people create personal strategies to reach Flow.
-Those who can map out their team’s motivational states on the Flow map can intervene in the team dynamics and conditions of their work environments in ways that foster greater engagement.
+Flow is an individual state of mind, but Flow-promoting leadership strategies enable more significant numbers of employees to experience it on the job.
+People managers trained in recognizing conditions that promote Flow-through business simulation games like FLIGBY are better equipped to help their people create personal strategies to reach Flow.
+Those who can map out their team’s motivational states on the Flow map can intervene in their work environments’ team dynamics and conditions to foster greater engagement.

-…perhaps the most distinguishing trait of visionary leaders is that they believe in a goal that benefits not only themselves, but others as well.
-It is such vision that attracts the psychic energy of other people, and makes them willing to work beyond the call of duty for the organization.
+The most distinguishing trait of visionary leaders is that they believe in a goal that benefits themselves and others.
+It is such a vision that attracts the psychic energy of other people and makes them willing to work beyond the call of duty for the organization.” – Csikszentmihalyi (2004)

-Flow-promoting leadership is not only beneficial for better performance and bottom line but also because it promotes job satisfaction that echoes across the lives of those who are engaged in meaningful and fulfilling work.
-Enterprise where employees experience flow and develop toward greater complexity, and where an organization’s product or service contributes to positive human growth are examples of what constitutes good business per Csikszentmihalyi.
-In these unique organizations, employees are provided the opportunity to do what they do best, and that leads to higher productivity and lower turnover, as well as greater profit, customer satisfaction, and workplace safety.
-The level of engagement, involvement or degree to which employees are positively stretched also contributes to the experience of wellbeing at work.
+Flow-promoting leadership benefits better performance and bottom line and promotes job satisfaction that echoes across those engaged in meaningful and fulfilling work.
+Enterprises where employees experience flow and develop toward greater complexity and where an organization’s product or service contributes to positive human growth are examples of good business per Csikszentmihalyi.
+In these unique organizations, employees can do what they do best, leading to higher productivity, lower turnover, more significant profit, customer satisfaction, and workplace safety.
+The level of engagement, involvement, or degree to which employees are positively stretched also contributes to the well-being experience at work.

-The major goal of Flow-promoting leadership is to help everyone find the best personal strategy to steer them toward the Flow state.
-To promote Flow, leaders must be able to recognize when the opportunities to act are not matched to individual capabilities so they can adjust the level of challenge at work or look for ways to strengthen skills needed for the task.
-When employees are not challenged enough, they can experience relaxation and boredom which can get in the way of motivation to do their best.
-When their skills are not sufficient to meet the opportunities to act, they can become anxious and worried which can impair their focus and performance.
+The primary goal of Flow-promoting leadership is to help everyone find the best personal strategy to steer them toward the Flow state.
+To promote Flow, leaders must recognize when the opportunities to act are different from individual capabilities so they can adjust the level of challenge at work or look for ways to strengthen the skills needed.
+When employees are not challenged enough, they can experience relaxation and boredom, which can get in the form of motivation to do their best.
+When their skills are insufficient to meet the opportunities to act, they can become anxious and worried, impairing their focus and performance.

-In order to steer employees toward greater engagement, a good leader should be aware of their current motivational state and be able to recognize all the other states and what is happening when their employees are not in Flow.
-In other words, effective leaders must have a degree of social and emotional intelligence and games like FLIGBY effectively simulate scenarios where crucial soft skills are progressively developed, and where the Flow map becomes an ideal tool for identifying everyone’s emotional states and for visualizing team dynamics.
+To steer employees toward greater engagement, a good leader should be aware of their current motivational state and be able to recognize all the other states and what is happening when their employees are not in Flow.
+In other words, influential leaders must have a degree of social and emotional intelligence.
+Games like FLIGBY simulate scenarios where crucial soft skills are progressively developed and where the Flow map becomes an ideal tool for identifying everyone’s emotional states for visualizing team dynamics.

 Managing Flow: Map of Everyday Experience

-Flow is experienced on the individual level and is distinguished from other mental states in how the level of challenge is mismatched to the perception of one’s skills and resources.
-Some of the key indicators of this incongruity are expressed through one’s mood, self-esteem, and levels of focus and concentration, and how those, in turn, affect behavior and on-the-job performance.
+Flow is experienced on the individual level and is distinguished from other mental states in how the story of the challenge is mismatched to the perception of one’s skills and resources.
+Some of the key indicators of this paradox are expressed through one’s mood, self-esteem, and levels of focus and concentration, and how those, in turn, affect behavior and on-the-job performance.

-Mood, self-esteem, concentration, level of challenge, and availability of skills all play an important role in cultivating engagement, but only the last two a leader can effectively intervene in.
-The good news is that the development of skills brings on greater self-esteem and positive feelings, and an increase in challenges narrows focus which in turn leads to better concentration.
-When putting together, these conditions promote Flow and greater engagement in the task at hand and can lead to the experience of Flow at work.
+Mood, self-esteem, concentration, level of challenge, and availability of skills all play an essential role in cultivating engagement, but only a leader can effectively intervene in the last two.
+The good news is that developing skills brings on greater self-esteem and positive feelings, and increasing challenges narrows the focus, leading to better concentration.
+When put together, these conditions promote Flow and greater engagement in the task at hand and can lead to the experience of Flow at work.

-Our leadership simulation game FLIGBY teaches people managers to recognize eight different states of mind employees may be experiencing, with Flow being the ideal state.
-While flexing their emotional intelligence muscles players have the opportunity to test risk-free different strategies for how to move everyone toward Flow and optimal functioning.
+Our leadership simulation game FLIGBY teaches managers to recognize eight different states of mind employees may be experiencing, with Flow being the ideal state.
+While flexing their emotional intelligence muscles, players can test different risk-free strategies for moving everyone toward Flow and optimal functioning.

-Flow – When employees are in the state of Flow, they are happy and deeply focused.
-Their skills are high and so well matched to high challenges that the activity they are performing seems effortless as if their being was merged with what they are doing.
-Their self-consciousness disappears and their sense of time becomes distorted as they are being taken away by whatever they are doing.
+Flow – When employees are in the state of Flow, they are happy and intensely focused.
+Their skills are high and so well matched to high challenges that their activity seems effortless, as if their being was merged with what they are doing.
+Their self-consciousness disappears, and their sense of time becomes distorted as they are being taken away by whatever they are doing.

-The state of Flow is created by activities with a specific set of properties: they are challenging, require skill, have clear and immediate feedback.
+Activities with specific properties create the state of Flow: they are challenging, require skill, and have clear and immediate feedback.
 The key to success here is setting challenges that are neither too demanding nor too simple for one’s abilities.
-Csikszentmihalyi identified specific conditions that allow for the onset of Flow and named the factors related to Flow experiences into nine dimensions:
+Csikszentmihalyi identified specific conditions that allowed for the onset of Flow and named the factors related to Flow experiences into nine dimensions:

 - High challenges matched with adequate personal skills; most often achieved in complex activities requiring specific capabilities; flow proved to be associated with the above-average challenge/above-average skill condition;